This Specimen has been sold.

 It comes with a display stand.

-The gravel deposits along the Rhine River used to produce a large number of Pleistocene fossils while quarrying for gravel aggregate.
-They have become much harder to come by in recent years as the quarry operations have become more mechanized and the fossils are often destroyed in the process.
+The gravel deposits along the Rhine River used to produce a large number of Pleistocene fossils while miners quarried for gravel aggregate.
+They have become much harder to come by in recent years as the quarry operations have become more mechanized, often destroying fossils in the process.

-Stephanorhinus or Merck's rhinoceros is an extinct genus of rhinoceros native to northern Eurasia that lived during the Lower to Early Late Pleistocene epoch.
+Stephanorhinus, or Merck's rhinoceros, is an extinct genus of rhinoceros native to northern Eurasia that lived during the Lower to Early Late Pleistocene epoch.
 It had two horns and was a relatively large rhino.
-It weighed over 3,000 kg (6,600 lbs) and measured about 2 meters (6.56 ft) tall and 4 meters (13.12 ft) in length, having a size similar to a white rhino.
+It weighed over 3,000 kilograms (6,600 pounds) and measured about 2 meters (6.56 feet) tall and 4 meters (13.12 feet) in length, similar to a modern white rhino.

 SPECIES